 What deepens the impact of the teaching of this curriculum is found in the assessment process and how the students are graded.
 They are evaluated not only on the basis of how well they master this material, but primarily on how well this material masters them.

-For the most part, interestingly enough, the faculty does not give the grade, but the students do!
+In this case, of course, the celebrity faculty do not give the grade, but the students do!
 It is mostly a matter of peer evaluation and is simply a pass/fail system:

-- If you fit into the culture by which you are taught, you pass. - ❖ If you don't fit into the culture by which you are taught, you fail.
+If you fit into the culture by which you are taught, you pass.

+If you don't fit into the culture by which you are taught, you fail.

 To be sure, the system of awards and punishments for passing or failing are huge socially and personally.
 If you fit in, you are a success, a winner, a somebody, and above all, you are cool!
 If you don't fit in, then woe be unto you.
 You are a catastrophe, a loser, a nobody, and worst of all, hopelessly and helplessly uncool!

 Since we all, whether younger or older, are very sensitive to what others think about us, and because our desires to belong are so great, the intellectual and social pressures to accept what is taught and to live as directed by contemporary culture is crushing and almost irresistible.
+It is central to the "disease" of contemporary adolescent life.
+Yet students are likely to respond defensively to this critique of their culture and say something like: I am a Christian and believe in the Bible.
+It's just a TV show, a film, a song, a magazine, etc.

-Now as I have stepped back in order to reflect upon our culture as SimEducator, and try to get a big picture, I have asked myself: How does it do its educating?
-What's its fundamental pedagogy?
-What kind of person does it produce?
+Now as I have stepped back in order to reflect upon contemporary culture as SimEducator, and try to get a big picture, I have asked myself:

+- How does it do its educating? - What's its fundamental pedagogy?

+What kind of person, what kind of life does it produce?

 I believe that the impact that this menacing alma mater has on people, our students in particular, comes in two basic ways and with a fundamental consequence or result.

 The first way the educational environment of our culture influences our students is by language.
-The "academy" of the culture teaches students a certain non-transcendent vocabulary and way of naming the world that conveys a misunderstanding of reality and perverts the meaning and purposes of life.
+The "academy" of the culture teaches students a certain non-transcendent vocabulary and way of naming the world that conveys a naturalistic understanding of reality and perverts the meaning and purposes of life.

 Through their immersion and fluency in the language of our contemporary media driven culture, our students are simultaneously immersed and become fluent in the larger cosmic meanings and implications that this language tacitly and/or explicitly expresses.

-Even if students today are not readers, they are not sheltered from the linguistic deluge with which the media inundates them, nor are they capable of resisting their emotional or affective power.
+Even if students today are not readers, they are not sheltered from the linguistic deluge with which the media inundates them, nor are they capable of resisting their emotional or affective power of the words with which they are saturated.
 As Dorothy Sayers observed in her classic 1947 essay, "The Lost Tools of Learning," "we have made certain that no aversion to reading shall secure them [students] from the incessant battery of words, words, words.
 They do not know what the words mean; they do not know how to ward them off or blunt their edge or fling them back; they are a prey to words in their emotions instead of being the masters of them in their intellects" (emphasis added).